What is the Jammu and Kashmir Reorganisation Bill, 2019?

 In addition to this; the Lieutenant Governor may nominate two women members if they are not adequately represented.

-The Legislative assembley will have tenure of five years instead of 6 years of earlier.
+The Legislative assembly will have tenure of five years instead of 6 years earlier.

 The Power of Governor